BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 BRLMs play a key role in IPOs by managing pricing, compliance, and investor coordination.
-Their experience and diligence are essential to ensure that the public issue meets all regulatory standards and builds trust with the investor community.
+Their experience and diligence are essential to ensure that the public issue meets all regulatory standards and follows a structured listing process.

 Disclaimer